-Data Sets are logical collections of sequencing data (basecalled or analyzed) that are analyzed together, and for which reports are created.
-Data Sets:

-- Help to organize and manage basecalled and analyzed data.
-This is especially valuable when dealing with large amounts of data collected from different sequencing runs from one or more instruments. - Are the way that sequence data is represented and manipulated in SMRT Link.
+Data Management Use the Data Management module to: Management Create and manage Data Sets, View Data Set information, Create and manage Projects, View, import, export, or delete sequence, reference, barcode and target regions data.
+Understanding Data Sets Data Sets are logical collections of sequencing data (basecalled or analyzed) that are analyzed together, and for which reports are created.
+Data Sets: Help to organize and manage basecalled and analyzed data.
+This is especially valuable when dealing with large amounts of data collected from different sequencing runs from one or more instruments.
+Are the way that sequence data is represented and manipulated in SMRT Link.
 Sequence data from the instrument is organized in Data Sets.
-Data from each cell or collection is a Data Set. - Can be used to collect data and summarize performance characteristics, such as data throughput, while an experiment is in progress. - Can be used to generate reports about data, and to exchange reports with collaborators and customers. - Can be used to start a job.
-(See "Starting a job from a Data Set" on page 37 for details.)
+Data from each cell or collection is a Data Set.
+Can be used to collect data and summarize performance characteristics, such as data throughput, while an experiment is in progress.
+Can be used to generate reports about data, and to exchange reports with collaborators and customers.
+Can be used to start a job.
+(See "Starting a job from a Data Set" on page 44 for details.)
 A Data Set can contain sequencing data from one or multiple SMRT Cells or collections from different runs, or a portion of a collection with multiplexed samples.
 For more information on Data Sets, click here.
 In SMRT Link, movies, cells/collections, context names and well samples are all in one-to-one relationships and can be used more or less interchangeably.
 That is, a Data Set from a single cell or collection will also be from a single collection derived from DNA from a single well sample.
 Data produced by SMRT Cells, however, can be used by multiple Data Sets, so that data may have a many-to-one relationship with collections.
+Come Date Cate can contain becaulled date while others can contain